Protein Discovery Could Lead To New Hearing Loss Treatments - UrduPoint

 They investigated signaling proteins that play a role in hair cell formation in the developing cochlea.Two of the proteins that the researchers investigated caught their attention: Activin A and follistatin.They saw how the levels of the two proteins changed during the transformation of precursor cells into mature hair cells along the inside of the cochlear spiral.The protein levels appeared to vary according to the timing and location of the development pattern.Activin A levels were low at the outermost part of the cochlea when immature cells started to develop into hair cells and high at the innermost part of the spiral, where immature cells had not yet begun to transform.The authors refer to such high-to-low protein level changes as signaling gradients."Signaling gradients play a fundamental role in controlling growth and differentiation during embryonic development," they note.While the Activin A signaling gradient went one way, moving in a wave that went inward, the follistatin signaling gradient went the other way, like a wave moving outward."In nature, we knew that Activin A and follistatin work in opposite ways to regulate cells," Doetzlhofer explains.These findings seem to suggest that the two proteins control the precise and delicate development of hair cells along the cochlear spiral by balancing each other.Further investigation using both normal and genetically engineered mice confirmed this notion.Increasing Activin A in the cochleas of normal mice made hair cells mature too soon.Conversely, hair cells formed too late in genetically engineered mice that either produced too much follistatin or produced no Activin A at all.

-The result was a disorganized pattern of hair cells on the inside of the cochlear spiral."The action of Activin A and follistatin is so precisely timed during development that any disturbance can negatively affect the organization of the cochlea," Angelika Doetzlhofer, Ph.D.Doetzlhofer suggests that the findings could lead to new treatments for restoring hearing that becomes impaired due to the loss of hair cells.
+The result was a disorganized pattern of hair cells on the inside of the cochlear spiral."The action of Activin A and follistatin is so precisely timed during development that any disturbance can negatively affect the organization of the cochlea."Doetzlhofer suggests that the findings could lead to new treatments for restoring hearing that becomes impaired due to the loss of hair cells.